kamil467/kamileshoprepo/readme.md

      - Half-Open -> Open to Half-open run a timer to move the state.
 If service is still failing then move the state to Open.

      - Closed -> Half-Open  to Closed , If number of success request threshold reached.
+     - Closed to Open :  Move the state , If number of failure request reached threshold value.
+                         Count should be reset after specific time interval, there may be a situation if failure occurs occasaionally.

   ---------------------------------------------------------------------------------------